RockiRider/mui-sonner/README.md

 # MUI-Sonner

 This is a Monorepo for the mui-sonner project.
-You can find the package inside the `packages` folder.
+Read more about the project in the [README](./packages/mui-sonner/README.md) of the package.